Yebocaj/G12Python/README.md

   you can't get it to work, please try on Ubuntu.

-I've included some files to test the program out for yourself, but encouurage you to head over to NCBI and download a genome to a critter that memans something to you!
+I've included some files to test the program out for yourself, but encouurage you to head over to NCBI and download a genome to a critter that means something to you!

   Happy researching!

+Also!
+If you're my professor (Hi Dr. Pan!!) and you want access to previous drafts of the code, just let me know.
+We were using a Google Doc to keep track of successive edits before we received ouur lesson about GitHub.
+I'd upload it publicly, but it has.. some swears.
+Coding can be frustrating haha!